 The SynoGut company uses the hull of black walnuts.
 The hull, also known ass the husk is the outer layer which contains the walnut.
 Walnut hulls are a rich source of antioxidants and a substaicen called juglone which can supress inflammation and may have anti-viral effects.

 Studies show oat bran can benefit people with inflammatory bowel disease (IBS) and celiac disease.
-It's also been shown to reduce cholesterol levels too.
+Ounce-for ounce, oat bran has more fiber than oatmeal and has also been shown to reduce cholesterol levels too.

 Many studies demonstrate the health effects of flaxseeds.
 These impressive little seeds, which are an excellent source of phytonutrients called lignans have been shown to reduce inflammation and may reduce breast cancer risk and reduce the growth of breast cancer cells too.
 Research even shows flaxseeds may be effective at lowering blood pressure.